JacintoDesign/code100/README.md

 Day 72:
 Fourth day and I sat in on some SEP meetings, and am 60% of the way through the Angular course.

+Day 73:
+Fifth day on the job, and I am 80% of the way through the Angular course, also learned how to build a project in Visual Studio.